aarush816/Transaction-Data-Anomaly-Detection/README.md

 * anomaly_rows.csv: Only the rows from March 31, 2024, that contain anomalies.

 ## Dependencies

+The primary dependencies used in this project are:

+Python Standard Library:

+* random: For generating random trade and quote counts.
+* datetime: For handling date and time operations.
+* csv: For writing the generated data to CSV files.

+External Libraries:

-pandas: For data manipulation and analysis.
+* pandas: For data manipulation and analysis, particularly for detecting anomalies and handling CSV files.

-## Author
-Aarush Ambati

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.